Psykotikism/Mutant_Tanks/INFORMATION.md

 			// Example: 600 (default Charger health) * 0.025 (shove damage reward) = 15 damage per shove
 			"Shove Damage Reward"			"0.025,0.025,0.025"

+			// Remove shove penalty as a reward to survivors.
+			// Note: This setting can be used for standard Tanks.
+			// Note: This setting can be overridden for each Mutant Tank under the "Rewards" section of their settings.
+			// --
+			// Separate values with commas (",").
+			// --
+			// Values limit: 3
+			// Character limit for each value: 1
+			// --
+			// Minimum value for each: 0 (OFF)
+			// Maximum value for each: 1 (ON)
+			// --
+			// 1st number = Remove shove penalty for killers.
+			// 2nd number = Remove shove penalty for assistants.
+			// 3rd number = Remove shove penalty for teammates.
+			"Shove Penalty Reward"			"1,1,1"

 			// The shove rate to reward to survivors.
 			// Note: This setting can be used for standard Tanks.
 			// Note: This setting can be overridden for each Mutant Tank under the "Rewards" section of their settings.